 Sam is Derek's best friend.
 He is also Casey's first love interest on the show.
 He's a generally nice guy and he and Casey manage to stay on friendly terms even after they break up.

-Max is a popular football jock at school who Casey takes an interest in.
+Max is a popular football jock at school in whom Casey takes an interest.
 He's a fairly decent guy, although he and Casey don't have a lot in common.
-They eventually break up when Casey feels like she's changed for the worst.
+They eventually break up when Casey feels like she's changed for the worse.

 Kendra is one of the popular girls at school and, like most girls, shows an interest in Derek.

 Sally is Derek's co-worker and is, arguably, the first girl he's really tried to work hard at at winning over.
-She's a bit older than him and convinces him to take her to prom, having missed her own.
+She's a bit older than him and convinces him to take her to prom, since she missed her own.
 They eventually break up when she leaves for college.

 Noel is introduced in season 3 as Casey's leading man in a school play.
 It's revealed that he likes her, but since she's with Max at the time, he keeps his feelings to himself.

 Sheldon is first introduced when he's running for class president against Casey.
 The writers liked him so much that they brought him back as a reoccurring character.
 He gets together with Emily, much to Casey's surprise.
 When he's forced to move, he proposes to Emily at prom, but she turns him down since they're still in high school.